Commercial Code Compliance Information

 - Sandwich board signs on private property do not require a permit but are limited to six (6) square feet per side and 42 inches in height.
 They can only be displayed on the private property and during the normal business hours for the business they are advertising.

-- Yard signs, including, but not limited to, real estate signs, yard sale signs and political signs, on private property do not require a permit.
+- Yard signs, including, but not limited to, real estate signs and yard sale signs, on private property do not require a permit.
 They are restricted to 12 square feet per lot and 42 inches in height.

 - No signs or sign structures shall be erected, constructed, or maintained on any utility pole, unless such signs are under the same ownership of the utility pole or with approval of the Town.